Zhang Nuanxin: 1980s

 1981, Nuanxin Zhang directed her first film The Drive to Win (1981), and it won her a Golden Rooster special director awards, best recording awards.
 Chinese Ministry of Culture also gives The Drive to Win the outstanding film award.
 The Drive to Win was met with critical acclaim, bringing Zhang to the forefront of the Chinese art directors.
 Because of the success of the film The Drive to Win, Zhang wrote the book which is The Drive to Win— from script to film and this book published by China Film Press in December 1983.
 In 1984, Zhang starts to planning the film Sacrifice of Youth (1985), this film is adapted from the novel A beautiful place which wrote by Manling Zhang, and it finished in 1985.
 In 1987, Zhang Nuanxin with French director Jacques Dorfmann co-directed the film Le Palanquin des Larmes (1987).
 In 1988, Nuanxin Zhang plans to adapted famous Chinese author Wang Shuo's novel Playing for Thrills and finished the film script.
 Eventually, she didn't finish it.

 1990s

 The 1990s, Zhang Nuanxin made her most important films.
 In 1990, Nuanxin Zhang directs the film Good Morning, Beijing (1990), won the Hong Kong International Film Festival Best Film from Mainland and Taiwan awards.
 The actors in this film Wang Quanan, Ma Xiaoqing, Jia Hongsheng become the leading figures of Chinese six-generation film director.

-1993, Nuanxin Zhang directs film A Yunnan Story (1993), and this film acted famous actor Pu Cunxin.
+In 1993, Nuanxin Zhang directed film A Yunnan Story (1993), and this film acted famous actor Pu Cunxin.
 1994: South China (1994) is Zhang Nuanxin's last film, which she directed in 1994.
 On May 28, 1995, Nuanxin Zhang died in Beijing because of cancer.
 Her funeral was held on June 3, famous Chinese author Wang Zengqi wrote her an elegiac couplet.